besiankrasniqi/dwgs-frontend/README.md

 * ***FontAwesome*** is used for icons

 #### TODO
-- fix responsive layout issues
+- fix small responsive layout issues
 - format the datetime properly at thumbnails on drawing list UI
 - **_useHttp_** is a custom hook that intercepts ***"axios"*** , add **Context** to the entire React app and when http response errors are intercepted, handle these errors globally i.e. show a modal on each error request so that each component does not have to handle errors individually
 - ***NavBar*** component currently is loaded inside each component which is redundant, we need to load that on all components (if user authorization is valid)